CoderCGM/Housing-Analytics-Toolkit/README.md

 # **Real Estate Assistant**
 This project is an end-to-end real estate application designed to showcase a comprehensive data science skill set.
-It handles the entire machine learning lifecycle, from dealing with messy, real-world data to deploying an intuitive application.
+It handles the entire machine learning lifecycle, from dealing with messy, real-world raw data to deploying an intuitive application.
 The goal is to provide end-users—both buyers and sellers—with a powerful "assistant" to help them make informed decisions with just a few clicks.

 The application is built using Streamlit and includes three main modules: a Price Predictor, an Analytics Dashboard, and a Recommender.